 - Skin Rejuvenation – Particularly for the treatment of wrinkles, sun damage, infraorbital fat pads, smoker’s lines, pigmentation skin hydration and tone.
 Using vitamin antioxidant injections under the skin to make the cells more active metabolically, stimulate both collagen and elastin production, creating a skin rejuvenation process.

-- Fat Loss – for those patients seeking fat loss, mesotherapy is a revolutionary and essential tool.
-It works by blocking the signals of fat accumulation and simultaneously triggering the release of stored fat modifies the biology of the fat cell.
+- Fat Loss (Injectable lipolysis)-for those patients seeking fat loss, mesotherapy is a revolutionary and essential tool.
+It works by breaking fat cell membrane and simultaneously triggering the release of stored fat.
 Again, the desired area of treatment can be patient specific, targeting your most problematic areas.
 Additionally, a complete dietary and nutrient evaluation will help you maintain your weight loss goals.
 The Effect can be permanent.

 - Cellulite Reduction – cellulite affects the majority of women over the age of 20.
 It is caused by poor circulation, fat herniation, a weakening of connective tissues, lymphatic congestion and hormonal imbalances.
 Causing a dimpling and cottage cheese appearance of the skin, cellulite is not a disease of excess weight.
 Mesotherapy treatment is targeted to correct these problems by improving circulation, strengthening connective tissues, and dissolving excess fat.